AZER-LAHMAR/DeepLung-Classifier/README.md

-## Introduction
+## Introduction 📜

-This project belongs to the Advanced IA Module.
+This project belongs to the Advanced IA Module.</br>

-It consists of building a deep learning module that classfies images using a Convolutional neural network (CNN) realised By :
+It consists of building a deep learning model for classifying lung images into three categories (COVID, NORMAL, PNEUMONIA) using a Convolutional neural network (CNN).</br> We will have a graphical interface from which we can test different images to determine the system's relevance.

+## Authors 📜
 <ul>
   <li>Abdennour Samaali
 </li>